 This information does not apply to institutional style flush-valve toilets.

-Step 1: When was your house or building built?
+Step 1: When was your building constructed?

 Step 2: Go to the toilet and look for the manufacture date, the flush volume, or both.
-See below for examples of where to find this information.
+(See below for examples of where to find this information.)

 Step 3: Were you able to find the manufacture date of the toilet?

-- No – Go to step 4
+- No: Go to step 4

 Step 4: Were you able to find the flush volume (also called gallons per flush or gpf)?

-- Yes – If the flush volume is 1.6 gpf or more, it qualifies (only when building age and manufacture date are unknown.)
+- Yes: If the flush volume is 1.6 gpf or more, it qualifies (only when building age and manufacture date are unknown.)
 If the flush volume is 1.28 gpf or less, it does not qualify for a rebate because your toilet is already considered to be one that saves water.

 Examples of where to find information about your toilet